yike5460/awesome-notes/examples/txt2txt/MLM/README.md

 ## Model Evaluation

 LangSmith evaluators newly feature “self-improvement” whereby human corrections to [LLM-as-a-Judge](https://blog.langchain.dev/aligning-llm-as-a-judge-with-human-preferences/) outputs are stored as few-shot examples, which are then fed back into the prompt in future iterations.
+Inspired by the [paper](https://arxiv.org/pdf/2404.12272), it mentioned an EvalGen Interface which designed to assist users in generating evaluation criteria and implementing assertions for evaluating LLM outputs:
+- Provides automated assistance in generating evaluation criteria and implementing assertions.
+- Generates candidate implementations (Python functions, LLM grader prompts) and asks humans to grade a subset of LLM outputs.
+- Uses human feedback to select implementations that align better with user grades.

+The sample code for the EvalGen Interface can be refered to /test/Evalgen.py